 - Customer Effort Score (CES).
 This measure allows you to gauge the customer’s ease of experience with your company.
 Great customer experiences will reduce customer frustration and result in lower customer effort scores.

 - Net Promoter Score (NPS).
-This method asks the question: “How likely are you to recommend our company to your friends or family?”
+This method asks, “How likely are you to recommend our company to your friends or family?”
 NPS typically shows the average of all responses on a scale of 1 to 100.

 - Product-Market Fit score (PMF).
-This method measures whether customers would be disappointed if they could no longer buy your product by asking the question: “How would you feel if you could no longer use our product?”
+This method measures customers’ disappointment if they can no longer buy your product by asking, “How would you feel if you could no longer use our product?”

-Pick the simplest survey tool you can use and customize it to fit your needs.
+Pick the simplest survey tool and customize it to fit your needs.

 3. Customize your survey